vmartinyan/MOJ-Portal/wp-content/plugins/addons-for-visual-composer/readme.txt

 The <strong><a href="https://www.livemeshthemes.com/visual-composer-addons/" title="Addons for Visual Composer Pro" target="_blank">PRO version</a></strong> of the plugin comes with additional addons and advanced features added to elements above -

 <ul>
+<li><a href="https://www.livemeshthemes.com/visual-composer-addons/posts-block/" title="Posts Block Addon">Posts Block</a> to help present your blog posts, events, news items or portfolio in a dozen creative ways.
+Comes with AJAX filtering, pagination and load more features to help visitors navigate your entire collection of blog posts or custom post types and their categories without reloading the page.</li>
 <li><a href="https://www.livemeshthemes.com/visual-composer-addons/sliders/" title="Image Slider Extension">Image Slider</a> to create a responsive slider of images with support for captions, multiple slider types like Nivo, Flex, Slick and lightweight sliders, thumbnail navigation etc.</li>
 <li><a href="https://www.livemeshthemes.com/visual-composer-addons/image-gallery/" title="Image Gallery Addon">Image Gallery</a> addon that lets you create a grid of images with options for masonry or fit rows, pagination, lazy load, lightbox support etc.</li>
 <li><a href="https://www.livemeshthemes.com/visual-composer-addons/video-gallery/" title="Video Gallery Addon">Video Gallery</a> to build a beautiful grid of videos to help showcase a collection of YouTube/Vimeo videos on your site.</li>